mc-santiago/calculator/readme.md

 With this calculator you can add, subtract, multiply, divide and find out if the numbers are odd or even.

-## Database/Server
+## Server

-In order to connect your own database connection you may add a new file and use the following code.
-Just insert your own servername, username, password and database.
+In order to connect to your own server, you may add a new file and use the following code.
+Just insert your own servername, username and password.

 ```
 <?php
-// connect to database
+// connect to server
-$conn = mysqli_connect('servername', 'username', 'password', 'database');
+$conn = mysqli_connect('servername', 'username', 'password');

 // Check Connection
 if(!$conn){